-(A) A party seeking a default judgment pursuant to Civil Rule 55 shall file a written motion with the Clerk of Courts.
-If the claim is liquidated, in addition to the motion, the moving party shall file an affidavit containing sufficient information in support of the claim.
-After filing the motion with the Clerk of Courts, the moving party shall leave a time stamped copy of the motion and the affidavit with the Court of Common Pleas Magistrate along with the proposed judgment entry.
-If the claim is unliquidated, and/or if the party against whom judgment by default is sought has appeared in the action, a hearing is required before the Court of Common Pleas Magistrate.
-Counsel shall schedule the hearing on the motion for default with the Assignment Commissioner.
+(1) A party seeking a default judgment pursuant to Civil Rule 55 shall file a written motion with the Clerk of Courts.
+If the claim is liquidated, in addition to the motion, the moving party A party moving for a default Judgment with liquidated damages shall file an affidavit along with their motion for default Judgment containing sufficient information in support of the damages claim.
+The moving party must also file a military affidavit if the defaulting party is an individual, setting forth whether or not that party is an active member of the armed service.

+(2) After filing the motion with the Clerk of Courts, the moving party shall leave a time stamped copy of the motion and affidavit(s) with the Court of Common Pleas Magistrate along with the proposed <a href="mailto:judgement\